 Our guide will help you do it and show you what you need.

-Tub for the bath – Use any sink, container, or bathtub to wash your beardy.
+Bath Tub – Use any sink, container, or bathtub to wash your bearded dragon.

-But you may want to dedicate one container for your pet no one else uses for anything else.
+But you may want to dedicate one container, like this one on Amazon, for your pet no one else uses for anything else.

 Use a soft toothbrush or washcloth gently on your pet without forcing the skin to come off.

 Water Thermometer – It’s essential to keep the water at the appropriate temperature between 85° – 100° degrees Fahrenheit (29° – 38° C).

 Go by feel, lukewarm or a little warmer than room temperature, or use a water thermometer, the safer option.

 In this section, we go step by step through bathing your healthy bearded dragon.

 Make sure to follow these steps and watch the video close.